 Bend your fingers and control your lights.
-Goes from 0° to 180°
+Bi-directional, so it goes from -180° to 180°

 (larger flex angle possible).
-Longer bi-directional versions available as
+Longer versions available as

 See this videoclip